openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCDestroy.md

 ## Related Callbacks

-- [OnNPCCreate](OnNPCCreate): Called when a NPC is created
+- [OnNPCCreate](OnNPCCreate): Called when an NPC is created
-- [OnNPCConnect](OnNPCConnect): Called when a NPC connects to the server
+- [OnNPCConnect](OnNPCConnect): Called when an NPC connects to the server
-- [OnNPCDisconnect](OnNPCDisconnect): Called when a NPC disconnects from the server
+- [OnNPCDisconnect](OnNPCDisconnect): Called when an NPC disconnects from the server